lala-hakobyan/tech-knowledge-base/frontend-fullstack/frontend-architecture/architecture-types-frontend.md

   Strategic DDD introduces complexity that may be unnecessary for small or short-lived applications.
 If the domain logic is simple, the modeling and context mapping effort may slow down development without significant benefits.

 - **Misalignment Without Strong Domain Collaboration**
-  DDD is not just a front-end or technical decision—it requires continuous collaboration with domain experts.
+  DDD is not just a front-end or technical decision - it requires continuous collaboration with domain experts.
 Applying strategic design without this alignment can result in disconnected models and over-engineering.

 - **Not a One-Team Initiative**
   Strategic design is most effective when applied across multiple teams or domains.
 Trying to adopt it in isolation within a single front-end team, without backend or product alignment, may lead to inconsistent architecture and duplicated logic.